Fisher County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Depending on the terms of your criminal sentence, you may be required to complete a DUI education program or community service.
+- Classes/Programs That Must Be Completed: You may also be required to complete a DWI education program as a condition of reinstatement.

 Special Programs